bcrowell/bcrowell.github.io/faster_than_light/index.md

 a certain amount of time.
 When a clock takes a more circuitous route from A to B, like the clocks aboard the plane, it records a different amount of time, which is always *less* than the time taken by the non-swervy clock.

-Because these effects occur regardless of the type of clock, we consider them to be facts about time itself, and we say that time is not absolute.
+Because these effects occur regardless of the type of clock, and always obey the same rules, we consider them to be facts about time itself, and we say that time is not absolute.
 If time isn't absolute, then neither is simultaneity.
 Just as Newton and Galileo showed that "same place" depends on one's frame of reference, Einstein showed the lack of any universal notion of "same time."
 If observers A and B are in motion relative to one another, they will in general disagree